Nodeist/Kurulumlar/Gitopia/Readme.md

 # Other Considerations
 This installation guide is the bare minimum to get a node started.
 You should consider the following as you become a more experienced node operator.

-> Use Ansible script to automate the node installation process

 > Configure firewall to close most ports while only leaving the p2p port (typically 26656) open